35Bucks/gold-next-encounter-spawner/README.md

  Gold Next Encounter Spawner

 A lightweight Pokémon Gold mod for **Gen1Recomp** that allows you to choose which Pokémon will appear in your next wild encounter — including its level.
+Supports all 251 Pokémon available in Gen 2 (Kanto + Johto Pokédex).

 Designed to integrate directly into the game without permanently modifying normal encounter behavior.